openfun/openedx-docker/README.md

 - `dogwood.3-1.0.3`
 - `hawthorn.1-oee-2.0.1`

-## Extras
+## Nginx

-This project also provides extra, optional companion images that can be used along with `edxapp`.
+This project also provides an nginx companion image that can be used with alongside the `edxapp` image for faster deployments and better performance.

-### `nginx`

-The classical way to handle and serve static files in a Django application is to collect them (using the `collectstatic` management command) and post-process them using an appropriate storage back end that uses cache-busting techniques to avoid old _versus_ new static files collisions (_e.g._
+The classical way to handle and serve static files in a Django application is to collect them (using the `collectstatic` management command) and post-process them using an appropriate storage back-end that uses cache-busting techniques to avoid old _versus_ new static files collisions (_e.g._
 `ManifestStaticFilesStorage`).